Rohan1540/Polyp-Segmentation-Using-ASPP-integrated-UNET/README.md

 - **Accuracy**: Provides a general measure of model performance.

-- **Loss (Binary Cross-Entropy)**: Quantifies the dissimilarity between predicted and ground truth masks.
+**Loss (Sigmoid Cross-Entropy)**: Quantifies the dissimilarity between predicted and ground truth masks using the Sigmoid Cross-Entropy loss function.

 These metrics are essential for evaluating the quality of the model's predictions and its ability to perform accurate semantic segmentation.